Skip to main content

 Build a standardized display name for exports and catalogs.
 Formula:

-Calculate the actual discount for products on sale.
+Calculate the real discount for products on sale.
 Formula (savings):

 round(({{product.price}} - {{product.special_price}}) * 100) / 100